-Staff should share low-level concerns in confidence with in confidence with Headteacher, Deputy Head or Deputy DSL in the first instance.
+Staff should share low-level concerns in confidence with Headteacher, Deputy Head or Deputy DSL in the first instance.

 Low-level concerns about the headteacher/principal should be reported to the chair of governors or CEO.
 See Low Level Concerns Policy for process and procedure.